dgkanatsios/AzureContainerInstancesManagement/README.md

 - **ACICreate**: Creates a new Azure Container Group
 - **ACIDelete**: Deletes a Container Group
 - **ACIDetails**: Gets details/logs for a Container Group/Container
-- **ACIGC**: Runs every 5', removes all Container Groups that have no running sessions and have been marked as 'MarkedForDeletion'
+- **ACIGC**: [Timer triggered](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer), runs every 5', deletes all Container Groups that have no running sessions and have been marked as 'MarkedForDeletion'
-- **ACIList**: Returns the details about 'Running' Container Groups
+- **ACIList**: Returns the details (IP/ number of active sessions) about 'Running' Container Groups
 - **ACIMonitor**: Responds to Event Grid events which occur when a Container Instance resource is created/deleted/changed
 - **ACISetSessions**: Sets the running sessions for each Container Group
 - **ACISetState**: Sets the state of the Container Group (2 options are 'MarkedForDeletion' and 'Failed')